-Plague is a particularly dangerous, acute, naturally occurring, zooanthroponotic bacterial infection with multiple routes of transmission, characterised by a febrile-intoxication syndrome with predominant damage to the lymph nodes, lungs and other organs.
+PLAGUE is a particularly dangerous, acute, naturally occurring, zoonotic bacterial infection with multiple routes of transmission, characterised by a febrile intoxication syndrome with predominantly affected lymph nodes, lungs and other organs.

 Etiology.
-The causative agent of the plague is Yersinia pestis, a gram-negative bacillus, spore-forming, non-motile, bipolar, grows well but slowly on simple nutrient media; its growth optimum is 28 °C. It has 3 biotypes: antigua, orientalis, mediaevalis.
+The causative agent of the plague is Yersinia pestis, a gram-negative bacillus, does not form spores, is stationary, bipolar in colour, grows well but slowly on simple nutrient media; its optimum growth temperature is 28°C. It has 3 biotypes: antigua, orientalis, mediaevalis.
 The pathogen is a facultative intracellular parasite.
 The high virulence of the plague pathogen is determined by V and W antigens, which provide resistance to intracellular phagocytic destruction.
 Pathogenicity factors include endo- and exotoxins, a number of enzymes: hyaluronidase, coagulase, haemolysin, fibrinolysin, and others.

 Epidemiology.
 Plague is a naturally occurring focal zoonotic anthropogenic disease.
 There are natural ("wild plague") and anthropurgic foci of plague.
 Natural foci occupy about 8% of the world's land area.
 Active enzootic foci remain in Southeast Asia.
-The main source of "wild plague" is rodents, gophers, voles, marmots, gerbils, tarbans, etc. In addition to natural foci of plague, anthropogenic (urban, port) plague foci can form.
+The main sources of "wild plague" are rodents, gophers, voles, marmots, gerbils, tarbans, etc. In addition to natural foci of plague, anthropogenic (urban, port) plague foci can form.
 The main source of infection in anthropic foci is black and grey rats, cats, camels and other animals.
 Humans can be an additional source of infection.